 We have 6 Friday night events during the year, 5 speakers plus Ignite Craft Boston in January.
 The Guild believes every artist deserves a living wage, which is why all 5 Friday night speakers receive a speaking fee.
 The Guild also pays travel expenses for out-of-town speakers.

 When speakers teach classes, we want them to be paid reasonably for their time.
 We usually pay teachers a flat rate so they don’t have to worry about publicizing and filling the class.
 Instead, the Guild publicizes the class and takes on the risk that attendance may be insufficient to offset class expenses.

-Membership is $25 a year, or $5 per speaker.
+Membership is $35 a year ($25 if you join online).
 Membership fees are our primary source of revenue, which is why we ask you to join or renew if you support what we’re doing.
-Guests are also only $5 each, which means you can see some amazing talks even if you have very little money in your pocket.
+Nonmembers can also attend meetings for just $6 each, which means you can see some amazing talks even if you have very little money in your pocket.

-So why join, if the price is the same?
-Because as a card-carrying member, you get perks like discounts at many local fabric and fiber stores and special pricing for FiberCamp and classes with speakers.
+So why join, if it’s almost the same price as just paying at the door for each meeting?
+Because as a card-carrying member, you get perks like discounts at many local fabric and fiber stores and special pricing for FiberCamp and classes taught by our speakers.
 You also help us enormously in our planning by paying up front for the upcoming year.

 How Do We Do All This So Inexpensively?

 Because we’re a non-profit, all funds we take in—whether in the form of memberships, guest fees, donations, or class or event fees—are rolled back into Guild programming and activities.
 For some events, like FiberCamp, we can even offer scholarships.
 Here’s how we pull off the feat of providing such awesome programming so inexpensively:

 - The kind support and contributions of the MIT History Department for meeting space are a huge help.